fairDataSociety/FIPs/README.md

 [When you need to follow this process]: #when-you-need-to-follow-this-process

-You need to follow this process if you intend to make "substantial" changes to Rust, Cargo, Crates.io, or the RFC process itself.
+You need to follow this process if you intend to make "substantial" changes to Fairdrive stack, other FDS tooling, qualitative requirements for FDS tooling, or the RFC process itself.
 What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the ecosystem you are proposing to change, but may include the following.

-  - Any semantic or syntactic change to the language that is not a bugfix.
+  - Any semantic or syntactic change to the Fairdrive stack that is not a bugfix.
-  - Removing language features, including those that are feature-gated.
+  - Adding features or changing interfaces for the Fairdrive protocol.
-  - Changes to the interface between the compiler and libraries, including lang items and intrinsics.
+  - Changes to the requirements for documentation standards for FDS tooling.
-  - Additions to `std`.

 Some changes do not require an RFC: